 You can select any user name you would like as long as it is at least six characters and no more than 20 characters in length.
 It can be a combination of letters and numbers.
 Each user name must be unique within the eRA Commons community.
 Special characters, including spaces, may not be used.

 Note that your Commons ID will stay with you for life, so choose a user name wisely.

 If I have forgotten my password, or have been locked out due to failed log-in attempts, what should I do?

 Remember that an institutional official (SO or AO) can reset your password.
+After you reset the password, remember to clear your browser cache, so that the system does not try and log you in with the old password.
 If you still experience trouble, contact the eRA Commons Help Desk for assistance.
 Note that all passwords should be kept private and secure.

 I have changed institutions.
 Do I need a new Commons account?